algorandfoundation/docs/docs/get-details/dapps/pyteal/index.md

 ```
 (Return (Int: 1))
 ```

-As a counter example, if instead of passing `Int(1)`, we make the program be `Return(1)`, PyTeal would throw an error complaining that `1` is not a valid PyTeal Expression.
+As a counter example, if instead of passing `Int(1)`, we make the program `Return(1)`, PyTeal would throw an error complaining that `1` is not a valid PyTeal Expression.

 !!! note
     If you ever see any python error like `...has no attribute 'type_of'` PyTeal is probably trying to tell you you included something that is _not_ a valid PyTeal Expression